jkaryo1/CacheSimulator/CacheSimulator/README.txt

       |  o4  |   1.523   |     0.549     |   0:02.07
       |      |   1.437   |     0.523     |   0:01.96

+These results indicate that as matrix size doubles, the user time significantly increases.
+Further, as optimization increases to either O1 or O3, user time significantly decreases, a result that is very noticeable in the 8192 and 16384 cases.
+System time, however, is the exact same as in the matrix[i][j] case, indicating that this is not an ideal data point to study.

+Overall, switching the i and j significantly increases run time, but not to a constant proportion throughout all sizes.
+This causes me to believe that cache performance impacts this.

 Test 3: matrix[i][j] valgrind
 MR = miss rate in %
 Note: As size doubles, total refs quadruples